Mark Costello (Iowa politician)

 Mark Costello (born October 24, 1961) is the Iowa State Senator from the 8th District.
 A Republican, he has served in the Iowa Senate since being elected in 2014.
 He had also previously served in the Iowa House of Representatives from 2013–2014.

 Biography

 Costello was born in Omaha, Nebraska but moved to Imogene, Iowa as a kid.
 He graduated from Nishna Valley High School before going on to attend the University of Northern Iowa, receiving a B.A. in computer information systems.

 After college Costello worked five years as a computer analyst with Garst Seed Company based in Coon Rapids before eventually returning to work on his family farm.

 He and his wife Rachel were married in 2001.
-They have five children and currently reside on their family farm in Mills County.
+They have five children.

 Iowa House of Representatives

 Mark Costello (R-Imogene) was first elected to the Iowa House in 2012 representing the 23rd District.

 Mark served as Vice Chair of the Iowa House Health & Human Resources Budget Subcommittee.
 His other committee assignments of the 85th General Assembly include Human Resources, State Government, Veterans Affairs, and Labor.